itom-project/plugins/Vistek/docs/vistek.rst

 * itom setup 3.1.0: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251
 * itom setup 3.2.1: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251
 * itom setup 4.0.0: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251
+* itom setup 4.1.0: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251